zhu-xlab/WSGraphCL/README.md

 ### Preprocessing

 Prepare the Dataset: Download and prepare your hyperspectral [dataset](https://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes).
+MDAS dataset can be downloaded from [here](https://mediatum.ub.tum.de/1657312).
 Ensure it is in the correct format as expected by the data loader.

 ### Training